 How much can I lose from debit or ATM card fraud?

-If you report a debit or ATM card missing before someone uses it, the EFT Act says you are not responsible for any unauthorized transactions.
+If you report a debit or ATM card missing before someone uses it, the Electronic Funds Transfer (EFT) Act says you are not responsible for any unauthorized transactions.
 If someone uses your ATM or debit card before you report it lost or stolen, your liability depends on how quickly you report it:

 - Your loss is limited to $50 if you notify the financial institution within two business days after learning of loss or theft of your card or code.
 But you could lose as much as $500 if you do not meet the two-day deadline.

 - If you do not report an unauthorized transfer that appears on your statement within 60 days after the statement is mailed to you, you risk unlimited loss on transfers made after the 60-day period.
 That means you could lose all the money in your account plus your maximum overdraft line of credit, if any.

 If someone makes unauthorized transactions with your debit card number, but your card is not lost, you are not liable for those transactions if you report them within 60 days of your statement being sent to you.